cloudquery/cloudquery/website/pages/docs/plugins/sources/postgresql/cdc.md

 See full resolution on [AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/rds-postgresql-use-logical-replication/)

-## AWS Aurrora Serverless (V2)
+## AWS Aurora serverless (V2)

-AWS Aurrora Serverless V1 doesn't support Logical Replication, but V2 does.
+AWS Aurora serverless V1 doesn't support Logical Replication, but V2 does.

-Similar to RDS, you will need to create a custom parameter group, associate it with your Aurrora Serverless instance, set `rds.logical_replication` to `1` and restart the database.
+Similar to RDS, you will need to create a custom parameter group, associate it with your Aurora serverless instance, set `rds.logical_replication` to `1` and restart the database.

 See full resolution on [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Replication.Logical.html)